aicip/DDE-MGM/Upload file by command line.md

-# Upload files or folders by command line
+# Upload a file by command line

 ## Pre-requisite
 * git (installed on the work station)